Krukov/cashews/Readme.md

 ### What can be cached

-Cashews mostly use built-in pickle to store a data, but also support others pickle like serialization like dill.
+Cashews mostly use built-in pickle to store data but also support other pickle-like serialization like dill.
-Some types of objects are not picklable, in this case cashews have api to define custom encoding/decoding:
+Some types of objects are not picklable, in this case, cashews has API to define custom encoding/decoding:

 ```python
 from cashews.serialize import register_type